1963 British Columbia general election

 The 1963 British Columbia general election was the 27th general election in the province of British Columbia, Canada.
 It was held to elect members of the Legislative Assembly of British Columbia.
 The election was called on August 22, 1963, and held on September 30, 1963.
 The new legislature met for the first time on January 23, 1964.

 The conservative Social Credit Party of Premier W.A.C.
 Bennett was re-elected with a majority in the legislature to a fifth term in government.
 The party increased its share of the popular vote and number of seats in the legislature marginally.

 The opposition New Democratic Party (formerly the Cooperative Commonwealth Federation) had small losses both in popular vote and number of seats.

 The Liberals won about 20% of the popular vote, and one additional seat, for a total of five.

-The Progressive Conservative Party won no seats in the legislature increasing its share of the popular vote by four-and-half percentage points to over 11%.
+The Progressive Conservative Party won no seats in the legislature, increasing its share of the popular vote by four-and-half percentage points to over 11%.

+The Social Credit Party spent more than all the other parties combined to win government, with a combined expenditure of $292,802.
+The Progressive Conservatives spent $83,667; the Liberals, $57,915; and the official opposition New Democratic Party, $49,417.